-- Provides more than \$47.1 billion in goods and services annually. - Employs about 25,000 civilians and military. - Supports more than 2,400 weapon systems. - Manages nine supply chains and about 5 million items. - Administers the storage and disposal of strategic and critical materials to support national defense. - Operates in most states and 28 countries. - Operates a global network of distribution centers. - DLA manages the reutilization and disposition of military equipment and operates a global network of distribution centers. - Supports disaster response and humanitarian relief efforts at home and abroad. - Supports other federal agencies, state and local governments with items such as uniforms, food and fuel.
+- Provides more than \$52.6 billion in goods and services annually. - Supports more than 2,400 weapon systems. - Manages nine supply chains and about 5 million items. - Administers the storage and disposal of strategic and critical materials to support national defense. - Operates in most states and 28 countries. - Operates a global network of distribution centers. - DLA manages the reutilization and disposition of military equipment and operates a global network of distribution centers. - Supports disaster response and humanitarian relief efforts at home and abroad. - Supports other federal agencies, state and local governments with items such as uniforms, food and fuel.
 Customers include the Federal Emergency Management Agency, Department of the Interior, Health and Human Services, Forestry Service, and the Department of Agriculture School Lunch Program.